 The FlyEase family began with one young man’s determination to have independence, a series of effortless shoes that have been on radars of Nike’s renowned designer Tobie Hatfield, as he was trying to fit the glove of athletes with disabilities.
 Finally, in response to a young disabled athlete’s letter request for an effortless shoe in 2015, the company came out with its first FlyEase that replaced the traditional lacing system with a wrap-around zipper solution.

-Today, after rounds and rounds of innovations, prototypes, and adding new members to the FlyEase-fam, the company made getting in and out of sneakers infinitely easier for everyone throwing the Nike GO FlyEase Handsfree shoes in the market.
+Today, after rounds and rounds of innovations, prototypes, and adding new members to the FlyEase-fam, the company made getting in and out of sneakers infinitely easier for everyone throwing the Nike GO FlyEase (First nike hands free shoes) in the market.
 If you are a Flyease fan like us, you know the FlyEase shoes have never been 100% effortless as you still needed your hands to get in and out of them properly, but this time around, when they say effortless—bruh, they mean it!

-With the release, the shoe was out for select members and later in the market for consumer availability, but we luckily got our hands on them!
+With the release, the Nike shoes for disabled people was out for select members and later in the market for consumer availability, but we luckily got our hands on them!

 This $120 shoe has a bi-stable hinge that allows the shoe to bend into an open position that really helped us put the shoe on.
 You just need to put your foot in, press the shoe and it locks your foot.
 While taking off requires